A Brief Introduction to Python

 a tradition when learning a new programming language.

-Using a text editor (e.g. nano
+Using a text editor (e.g. nano),

-create a text file named hello.py
+create a text file named hello.py containing one statement:

 print("Hello World")